This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Safe Housing Practices for Multiple Ball Pythons

-If you’re set on housing two ball pythons together, you’ve got to make some serious adjustments to their setup.
+If you’re set on housing two ball pythons together, it’s essential to create a safe and spacious environment.

 Large Tank Requirements

-- Tank Size and Space Needs: Plan for at least 24 square feet of floor space per snake.
-These creatures need room to roam.
+- Tank Size and Space Needs: Go big—a minimum of 24 square feet of floor space per snake keeps them comfortable.

 Multiple Basking Areas and Hiding Places